Fabulang/stories/en/a1-camping-trip.md

 She takes a can opener out of her backpack.
 She opens the cans.
 Twenty minutes later, they all enjoy the hot meal.
 Afterwards, they all thank Louisa for cooking.

-She says, "Now, let's set up the tent before it's dark."
+She says, "It's almost dark now.
+Let's set up the tent."

 Her husband is looking in the car.
 "Where's the tent?" he says.